martmaamikk/veriff-integration-guide/docs/3-handling-responses.md

 ## Meaning of the various verification responses

+Verification status is one of
+- approved
+- resubmission_requested
+- declined
+- expired
+- abandoned

+Verification response code is one of 9001, 9102, 9103, 9104, 9151, 9161

+Explanation of the meaning of the response codes:
+- **9001** : Positive: Person was verified.
+The verification process is complete.
+Accessing the sessionURL again will show the client that nothing is to be done here.
+- **9102** : Negative: Person has not been verified.
+The verification process is complete.
+Either it was a fraud case or some other severe reason that the person can not be verified.
+You should investigate the session further and read the "reason".
+If you decide to give the client another try you need to create a new session.
+- **9103** : Resubmitted: Resubmission has been requested.
+The verification process is not completed.
+Something was missing from the client and she or he needs to go through the flow once more.
+The same sessionURL can and should be used for this purpose.
+- **9104** : Negative: Verification has been expired.
+The verification process is complete.
+After 7 days the session get's expired.
+If the client started the verification process we reply "abandoned" here, otherwise if the client never arrived in our environment the status will be "expired"
+- **9151** : Intermediate Positive: SelfID was successful - this code is only send if the configuration flag is set
+- **9161** : Intermediate Positive: Video Call was successful - this code is only send if the configuration flag is set'

 We give a positive conclusive decision (status approved, code 9001)  when the user has provided us with:
 - photos and video uploaded to us
 - the document is readable and matches the user's name as provided by the customer